sameersbn/docker-squid/README.md

 Based on the Squid container by [sameersbn](https://github.com/sameersbn/docker-squid), with some changes:

-- Based on CentOS base image and packages
+- Based on Alpine base image and packages
-- Uses a disk cache (4 GB) in `/var/spool/squid`
-- Configures for logging to files under `/var/log/squid`
-- Raises the RAM cache to 768 MB (default is 256 MB)
-- Raises the maximum object size to 16 MB (default is 512 KB)

 ## Contributing